sjsu-library/unionist/_items/unionist--text-0393.md

 issue:
 transcription: "<p>  We have been requested to publish the following extract from an address<br>  delivered by Doct.
 Wm.
 Hutchins, before the Windham Co.
-Colonization Society,<br>  at its anniversary held in this town on the 4<br>  <sup>th</sup>  of July last.
-The address referred to, was delivered at a time when the<br>  community was highly excited on the slavery question, and a good number of<br>  those, who professed to be abolitionists, were present and heart it.
+Colonization Society,<br>  at its anniversary held in this town on the 4<sup>th</sup>  of July last.
+The address referred to, was delivered at a time when the<br>  community was highly excited on the slavery question, and a good number of<br>  those, who professed to be abolitionists, were present and heard it.
 And yet<br>  no attempt was made at the time to overthrow its arguments, or to counteract<br>  its influence upon the public mind.* [Here, WLG inserts the important footnote<br>  – “This is a wilful and flagrant falsehood.
 The address was ably reviewed, at<br>  the time, in the columns of the Brooklyn Unionist, by its intelligent editor,<br>  Mr. Burleigh, who challenged the heathenish doctor to a public discussion.—ED.<br>  LIB.”]<br></p><p>
   \ It is well known that<br>  <em>equality</em>  in every respect, between our white and black population, is a prominent<br>  feature in the abolition creed.
 For a